camdyn98/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
 This project used python to understand U.S. bikeshare data.
-Calculate statistics and build an interactive environment where a user chooses the data and filter for a dataset to analyze.\n
+Calculate statistics and build an interactive environment where a user chooses the data and filter for a dataset to analyze.

 ### Files used
 new_york_city.csv, chicago.csv, washington.csv, bikeshare.py